madgen/madgen.github.io/posts/2019-10-02-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 hour over the phone), I got a burning desire to encode the titular properties of a leftist heap using fancy types.
-Having listened to hundreds of people complain about the state of type-level programming in Haskell, I found the process to be rough around the edges, but functional (see what I did there) that I wanted to share it.
+Having listened to hundreds of people complain about the state of type-level programming in Haskell, I found the process to be rough around the edges, but functional (see what I did there).

 ## The spiel